Metamind-Innovations/realm_task_3_3_implementation_xai_uc1/README.md

 ## Create the `converted_nrrds` directory

+**Note: This step is optional.
+Skip this if the dataset is already in nrrd format.**

 We will use the `data_conversion.py` for this task.
+The actual functions used in this `.py` file are in the `pmtool` directory and can be found [here](https://github.com/primakov/precision-medicine-toolbox/tree/master/pmtool)

-1. _Optional: Uncomment lines 4-6 in the `data_conversion.py` file in order to download the dataset._
+1. _Optional: Uncomment lines 4-6 in the `data_conversion.py` file in order to download the dataset, if it is not pre-downloaded_
 2. Define the `parameters` variable, as needed.
 3. _Optional: Look into the description of the dataset using `get_dataset_description()` and perform a quality check using `get_quality_checks()`._